 The Finance Commission Building is closed to the public due to the COVID-19 pandemic.
 During this time, you may reach us by calling the toll free number or by email.

-All prepaid funeral contract sellers in Texas are required to hold a permit issued by the Department which must be renewed annually.
+All prepaid funeral contract sellers in Texas are required to hold a permit issued by the Department.
 Therefore, any funeral establishment that sells prepaid funeral contracts must either have a permit or sell through a licensed third-party permit.
 The seller's preprinted name and permit number should always be included at the top of page 1 of the prepaid funeral contract.
 A prepaid funeral contract should look similar to the model contracts.
 To inquire about a permitted seller, you can visit the Permit Holder Listing link on this website or contact the Department at 1-877-276-5554.